THERE ARE THREE SEATS UP FOR ELECTION ON NOVEMBER 8. THIS INCLUDES DISTRICTS 1, 4 & 5.

 Two of the current commissioners will remain in office (Districts 2 & 3), while the Commissioner for District 1 has chosen not to run for re-election.
 An additional two commissioners will be elected by residents of the two new districts (Districts 4 & 5).

 INTERESTED IN BECOMING A RENO COUNTY COMMISSIONER?

 The role of a County Commissioner is to adopt resolutions and set policies for the effective administration of government services.
-They also adopt budgets and order the levying of taxes.
+They also adopt budgets, order the levying of taxes, and set County goals.
 The Commissioners work closely with the County Administrator, who is responsible for the oversight of the County departments and employees.
 Commissioners also serve as county representatives and meet with constituents to hear concerns and gather input.

-Reno County Commissioners meet the second, fourth and sometimes fifth Tuesday of the month at 9am.
-Commissioners approved a Resolution setting the 2023 commission wages at $10,800 per commissioner.
-Reno County Commissioners serve four-year terms and must reside within their district boundaries.
+Reno County Commissioners meet the second, fourth and sometimes fifth Tuesday of the month at 9am and receive $10,800/year.
+Benefits are optional for elected officials, including KPERS retirement.
+County Commissioners serve four-year terms and must reside within their district boundaries.

 August 2, 2022- Primaries

 October 18, 2022- Voter Registration Deadline for General Election

 January 10, 2023- New Commissioners Sworn in

 Learn more about the expansion and the role of a Commissioner below: